-The 2020 LTP highlights planned transmission system development in the near-, medium-, and long-term (20-year) time periods.
-Some of the planned transmission is mentioned previously as it directly supports identified telecommunication reliability improvements.
-For the following near-term transmission development from the Reference Case, OPGW deployment will have significant benefit potential.
-In addition to providing necessary telecommunication for the planned transmission line, other benefits include secondary paths with low communication latency for transmission lines (240 kV and higher), overall improved telecommunication reliability, and increased bandwidth capacity.
+The AESO 2022 LTP highlights planned transmission system development in the near-term time periods.
+Some of the planned transmission is mentioned above as it directly supports identified telecommunication reliability improvements.
+For the following near-term transmission development from the reference case, OPGW deployment will have significant benefit potential.
+In addition to providing necessary telecommunication for the planned transmission line, other benefits include secondary paths with low communication latency for 240 kV and higher-voltage transmission lines, overall improved telecommunication reliability, and increased bandwidth capacity.